BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 ## Forest

-[Forest][forest-repo] is a procedurally-generated VR 'game' that a [friend](https://github.com/pjh5) and I coded for the Oculus Rift at HackRice 6 ([original vesion](https://github.com/BryceStevenWilley/oculus-hackrice16)).
-It's working title was called "No Man's Forest", and was pretty much just a chance for us to make a VR game, It ended up being a blast.
+[Forest][forest-repo] is a procedurally-generated VR 'game' that a [friend](https://github.com/pjh5) and I made for the Oculus Rift at HackRice 6 ([original vesion](https://github.com/BryceStevenWilley/oculus-hackrice16)).
+The working title was "No Man's Forest", and was just a chance for us to make a VR game, It ended up being a blast.
 However, since I don't own a Rift, I had to port the game to Mac, which you can find [here][forest-repo]!
-The installation isn't general yet (library locations are hardcoded to my machine, etc), but feel free to open a Github issue if you want me to fix it/ a PR if you know anything about CMake.
+The installation isn't general yet (library locations are hardcoded to my machine, etc), but feel free to open a Github issue if you want me to fix it, or a pull request if you know anything about CMake.

 <div class="gallery-wrap">
   {% for image in site.static_files %}